marcustyphoon/webextension-repo-template/README.md

   - prettier (my `printWidth` and `quoteProps`settings are kind of opinionated)
 - Added eslint and prettier scripts
 - Added basic automatic eslint + prettier GitHub workflow

+Plus:

+- Installed web-ext (`npm i -D web-ext`) and added package.json config
+- Added web-ext scripts
+- Created example MV2/MV3 web extension with one content script
+  - note: at time of writing, in MV3, Firefox and Chrome have different formats for background scripts/pages